TransitApp/SVHTTPRequest/README.md

-_**Important note if your project doesn't use ARC**: you must add the `-fobjc-arc` compiler flag to `SVHTTPRequest.m` in Target Settings > Build Phases > Compile Sources._

 # SVHTTPRequest

 SVHTTPRequest is a simple and extremely straightforward way to communicate with RESTful web APIs for iOS and Mac.
-It's a simpler and cleaner alternative to bulky [ASIHTTPRequest](https://github.com/pokeb/asi-http-request/tree), [AFNetworking](https://github.com/AFNetworking/AFNetworking) and [RESTKit](https://github.com/RestKit/RestKit).
+It's a simpler alternative to bulky [ASIHTTPRequest](https://github.com/pokeb/asi-http-request/tree), [AFNetworking](https://github.com/AFNetworking/AFNetworking) and [RESTKit](https://github.com/RestKit/RestKit).
 It is blocked-based, uses `NSURLConnection`, ARC, as well as `NSJSONSerialization` to automatically parse JSON responses (making it only compatible with iOS 5 and Mac OS X Lion).

 **SVHTTPRequest features:**